Waterfowl/Migratory Birds Regulations

 State/Federal Regulation Reminders

-- In order to hunt ducks and geese in Indiana, all individuals 16 years and older must have an Indiana hunting license, an Indiana waterfowl stamp privilege and a free Harvest Information Program (HIP) validation number, plus a federal duck stamp.
+- In order to hunt ducks and geese in Indiana, all individuals 16 years and older must have an Indiana hunting license, an Indiana Waterfowl Stamp, and a free Harvest Information Program (HIP) validation number, plus a federal duck stamp.
 Federal duck stamps are available at most post offices and at fws.gov/duckstamps.
-State waterfowl stamp privileges are available from hunting and fishing license vendors and online by going to INHuntFish.com
+Indiana Waterfowl Stamps are available from hunting and fishing license vendors and online by going to on.IN.gov/INhuntfish

 - Indiana enforces all federal migratory bird laws.
 Violating any provision of a state law regarding federally protected migratory birds is also a violation of federal law.

-- Migratory gamebirds may be hunted from a motorboat provided it is beached, resting at anchor, tied to a stationary object, or without motion other than that imparted by wind and current acting upon the hull, or hand-operated oars or paddles.
+- Migratory game birds may be hunted from a motorboat provided it is beached, resting at anchor, tied to a stationary object, or without motion other than that imparted by wind, current acting upon the hull, or hand-operated oars or paddles.

 - Hunters may retrieve dead or injured birds by hand or from a motorboat under power but may NOT shoot from a boat under power or in motion due to motor power.

-- All migratory gamebirds killed or crippled shall be retrieved, if possible, and retained in the custody of the hunter in the field.
+- All migratory game birds killed or crippled shall be retrieved, and retained in the custody of the hunter in the field.